 Thanksgiving is a time to gather and be grateful for friends and family.
 Many Americans celebrate this holiday by getting stuffed with traditional food like turkey, mashed potatoes, and pumpkin pie.
-While we’re warm and cozy inside enjoying seconds of Grandma’s famous cranberry sauce, the birds want food too!
+While we’re warm and cozy inside enjoying seconds of Grandma’s famous cranberry sauce, the birds and squirrels want food too!
 This Thanksgiving wreath is a great way to decorate for this holiday when you’re hosting everyone this year and feed the birds at the same time!
 Get your DIY fix with this fun craft that both your dinner guests and feathered friends will enjoy.

 Get started with our easy, step-by-step instructions for this DIY Thanksgiving wreath bird feeder.